GoInterject/GoInterject.github.io/wAbout/Logging-In-Enterprise.md

 Logging in is simple and fast!
 Interject will remember your login for 30 days.
 You can also add multiple logins and switch accounts easily.

 Once a federated identity is configured for an Interject client, users can provide an accompanying enterprise login code and login to Interject with their federated identity.
-This page describes how to use the login from the Interject Excel Addin.
+This page describes how to use the login from the Interject Excel Add-in.

 <blockquote class=highlight_note>
 <b>Note:</b> This page uses Interject version 2.5.0.19 for the content and screenshots.